top of page

-Dive deeper into your practice, help with healing from trauma, or seek support with a health issue through bespoke 1:1 classes
+Dive deeper into your practice, help with trauma recovery, or seek support with a health issue through bespoke 1:1 support

 Private Trauma Informed Yoga to embrace you